We help you sharpen your information searching skills

 Published: 2024-03-13

-KIB regularly offers different types of teach workshops and provide consultations for students, researchers and doctoral students, both on campus and online.
-Get support in writing, in academic communication and information searching: the University Library is here to help you!
+KIB regularly offers different types of teaching workshops and provide consultations for students, researchers and doctoral students, both on campus and online.
+Get support in writing, in academic communication and information searching.
+The University Library is here to help you!

 Today we meet Lovisa and Lina, teaching librarians in information searching, at KIB.